List of dinosaurs of the Morrison Formation: Coelurosaurs

-Coelurosaurs, are the group of theropods closely related to birds, included Coelurus fragilis, Ornitholestes hermanni, Tanycolagreus topwilsoni, the possible troodontid Koparion douglassi, the definite troodontid Hesperornithoides, and the early tyrannosauroid Stokesosaurus clevelandi.
+Coelurosaurs, the group of theropods most closely related to and including birds, included Coelurus fragilis, Ornitholestes hermanni, Tanycolagreus topwilsoni, the possible troodontid Koparion douglassi, the definite troodontid Hesperornithoides, and the early tyrannosauroid Stokesosaurus clevelandi.

 Megalosauroids

 Eggs

 Dinosaur eggs have been found in Utah.

 Tracks

 Ornithopods

 Morrison ornithopod trace fossils are represented by three toed tracks which are generally small.
 The toes of Morrison ornithopod tracks are usually more widely splayed than the theropod tracks preserved in the formation.

 Stegosaurs

-Stegosaur tracks were first recognized in 1996 from a hindprint-only trackway discovered at the Clevland-Lloyd quarry, which is located near Price, Utah.
+Stegosaur tracks were first recognized in 1996 from a hindprint-only trackway discovered at the Cleveland-Lloyd quarry, which is located near Price, Utah.
 Two years later, a new ichnogenus called Stegopodus was erected for another set of stegosaur tracks which were found near Arches National Park, also in Utah.
 Unlike the first, this trackway preserved traces of the forefeet.
 Fossil remains indicate that stegosaurs have five digits on the forefeet and three weight-bearing digits on the hind feet.
 From this, scientists were able to successfully predict the appearance of stegosaur tracks in 1990, six years in advance of the first actual discovery of Morrison stegosaur tracks.
 Since the erection of Stegopodus, more trackways have been found, however none have preserved traces of the front feet, and stegosaur traces remain rare.